 What is an Authentic Masala Chai?

-Masala Chai is traditionally made with chai ka masala.
+Masala tea recipe is traditionally made with chai ka masala.
 This masala is prepared at home, based on the preference of how every family likes their chai.
 But, you can make it without chai ka masala too.
-Usually a 2:1 Water to Milk Ratio is used to make this chai, but I like to use 1:1 Water to Milk Ratio for my Tea.
+Usually, a 2:1 Water to Milk Ratio is used to make this chai, but I like to use a 1:1 Water to Milk Ratio for my Tea.
 The water is first boiled with loose black tea leaves and freshly pounded ginger along with whole spices like cardamom, cinnamon, and cloves.
 Then the milk is added to this concoction, along with sugar.
 This concoction is brought to a boil again and strained using a sieve.
 Served hot, with a side of cookies, rusk, or your favorite pastry.

 - I like my tea either with a 2:1 Water to Milk ratio or a 1:1 Water to Milk Ratio.